RetroPie/RetroPie-Docs/docs/3do.md

 ![3do right](https://cloud.githubusercontent.com/assets/10035308/12186059/8d7ec76a-b55c-11e5-9231-b0c561de271c.png)

 ***
 _The Panasonic 3do Real Multiplayer was a Home Video Game Console developed by the 3do company in 1994.
-Its humongous price tag of $700 meant it was a commercial failure._
+Its humongous price tag of $700 and oversaturation in the video game market at the time meant it was a commercial failure._

 ***